 Diarrhea, constipation, and stomach pain occur more frequently and severely in heavy drinkers.
 These conditions are tightly wound.
 If they are not addressed individually, they can cause long-term damage to the body.

 While there is no formal cure for IBS, the treatment often consists of symptom management such as limiting specific foods and avoiding alcohol.
-Without working through treatment options to stop alcohol abuse, IBS symptoms related to alcohol intake will continue to cause damage and pain.
+Without working through treatment options to stop alcohol use, IBS symptoms related to alcohol intake will continue to cause damage and pain.

 Treatment options can include: